mozillascience/studyGroup/CONTRIBUTING.md

 1. Forking the `studyGroup` repo
 2. (Optional) `git clone` your forked version onto your computer
 3. Use the lesson template and make your lesson
+4. Follow the file/folder naming rules (see below)
-4. `git add` and `git commit` that lesson
+5. `git add` and `git commit` that lesson
-5. `git push` your lesson to your forked `studyGroup` repo
+6. `git push` your lesson to your forked `studyGroup` repo
-6. Submit a PR using Github's Pull Request button on your forked version
+7. Submit a PR using Github's Pull Request button on your forked version

 In a more **detailed step-by-step**: